SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/7-explore-the-components/README.md

 > **Important** - Find more details in the [Multitenancy Readme](./components/Multitenancy.md) Reamde document!

-The application router is the single point of entry for an application running in the Cloud Foundry environment on SAP BTP.
+The application router is the single point of entry for most applications running in SAP BTP.
 An application router can be used to serve static content, authenticate users, rewrite URLs, and forward or proxy requests to other microservices while propagating user and tenant information.

 Each multitenant application has to deploy its own application router, and the application router handles requests of all tenants to the application.
 The application router is able to determine the tenant identifier out of the URL and then forwards the authentication request to the tenant User Account and Authentication \(UAA\) service and the related identity zone.